Skip to content

 Excited about coaching but not sure about me?
 Fair enough.
 If I’m not your person, I hope you find the writing coach who feels right for you.
 I won’t be right for everyone.
 But I want to make a good effort here to let you know what I’m like, so you can decide.

-But it’s hard to describe yourself, and I honestly don’t love doing it.
-So it might be useful to share that profiles by journalists have called me “one insightful and confident woman” with “searing smartsand a seemingly bottomless capacity for feeling.
+It’s hard to describe yourself and I honestly don’t love doing it.
+So, to help you know me as a writing coach and as a person, it might be useful to share that profiles by journalists have said I’m “one insightful and confident woman” with “searing smarts…and a seemingly bottomless capacity for feeling.“

 That’s how I write and that’s how I coach.